uci-iasl/website/content/people/rahimims.md

     - Sanaz11
     - Sanaz12
     - Sanaz13
 ---

 I receieved my M.Sc.
 (Tech.) degree is in Information Technology, from the Department of Information Technology and Communication Systems, University of Turku, Finland in 2013.
-My major was on ìNetworked Systems Securityî and minor was on ìCryptographyî.
+My major was on ‚ÄúNetworked Systems Security‚Äù and minor was on ‚ÄúCryptography‚Äù.

 I am currently working toward my Ph.D. degree at the Department of Future Technologies, University of Turku, Finland.
 Since December 2016, I am also a visiting research scholar at University of California, Irvine, Department of Comuter Science, Intelligence and Autonomous Systems Lab., under the direct supervison of [__*Prof. Marco Levorato*__](https://www.ics.uci.edu/~mlevorat/).

 My technical abilities have been in the field of scalable and lightweight security for IoT systems.
 I have extensively worked on Peer Authentication and Authorization, Key Management Systems, and Secure End-to-End Communication on which I have received several research excellence awards including twice from Nokia foundation in Finland (2014 and 2016).
 The application domain to which I have been applying my techniques is e-health, however my proposed solutions are not limited to this application domain and are rather generic.

 I have leaded several academic and industrial projects.
 I have been co-advising several M.Sc. theses as well as leading my own research in Finland and the USA.
 Before starting my MSc, I successfully leaded several computer network projects as the project manager where I was responsible for administration of network and server infrastructure within all departments, managing our team of IT professionals, implementing technology security and executing several technology-related tasks and initiatives.
 I am known to be disciplined and an excellent team worker.